 Final Thoughts / Summary

-There are lots of quiet hair clippers for kids and toddlers, or for children that can’t tolerate noise or vibrations around their head.
+There are lots of quiet hair clippers for babies, toddlers, and kids or for children or adults that can’t tolerate noise or vibrations around their head.

 There isn’t too much difference between the top picks, as they all have a similar spec.